 1. Personalize Your Love: Chapman discovered that everyone feels loved in 1 of 5 different ways

 Over his long career in marriage counselling, after talking to hundreds of couples struggling with relationship difficulties, Gary Chapman had a stunning idea.
 That idea is that everybody has a different way they feel loved.
-So if we want to love someone, then we must learn what their personal “Love Language” is.
-(And if we want to feel loved, then we must communicate what our own “Love Language” is to our partner!)

 There are 5 of these languages: